A Slice Theorem for singular Riemannian foliations, with applications: Smooth basic functions

 \section{Smooth basic functions}

 The goal of this section is to prove Theorems \ref{MT:sphere} and \ref{MT:manifold}.

-Subsection \ref{SS:spheres} concerns Theorem \ref{MT:sphere}, which we prove in a similar way as its homogeneous analogue \cite{Schwarz75}.
-One ingredient in this proof is the continuity of the averaging operator, which we establish in Lemma \ref{L:averaging}, and which is clear in the homogeneous case.
-Together with the Slice Theorem, which we have generalized to inhomogeneous foliations in the previous section, we then prove Theorem \ref{MT:sphere}.
+Subsection \ref{SS:spheres} concerns Theorem \ref{MT:sphere}.
+One ingredient in this proof is the continuity of the averaging operator (see Section \ref{S:preliminaries}), which we establish in Lemma \ref{L:averaging}, and which is clear in the homogeneous case.
+The other ingredient is a result about composite differentiable functions from \cite{BierstoneMilman82} (see also \cite{Tougeron80}).

 Subsection \ref{SS:manifolds} presents the proof of Theorem \ref{MT:manifold}.
 We start with a small digression (Proposition \ref{P:virtuallyabelian}) which serves to point out that the strategy used in \cite{Schwarz75} to prove the homogeneous case of Theorem \ref{MT:manifold} does not apply in the general (inhomogeneous) case.
 Indeed, a simple application of \cite[Theorem A]{GGR15} shows that the fundamental groups of leaves need to be virtually Abelian, provided the ambient manifod is compact and simply-connected.
 Then we prove the existence (Lemma \ref{L:partitionof1}) of smooth partitions of unity for the leaf space, and together with a result from Dimension Theory due to Ostrand, they are used to prove Theorem \ref{MT:manifold}.